DaveBatton/Objective-C-Style-Guide/ReadMe.md

 Any team of developers should be working from a single playbook when it comes to the code style used.
 This makes the code more maintainable and easier to consume.

 Often our customers will have access to our source code.
-Ideally an entire project will appear as if its been written by a single person.
+Ideally an entire project will appear as if it's been written by a single person.
 Or at least reviewed and edited to be consistent throughout.

 The original version of this document was based on (stolen from) bits of these documents:

-* Apples Coding Guidelines for Cocoa (http://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html)
+* Apple's Coding Guidelines for Cocoa (http://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html)

 * WebKit Style Guide (http://www.webkit.org/coding/coding-style.html)